Cybersecurity Camp for High School Students

-- The GenCyber summer camp is a comprehensive and activity-based program for middle school students entering the seventh and eighth grades in the fall 2021.
+- The GenCyber summer camp is a comprehensive and activity-based program for high school students entering the 11-12th grades in the fall 2023.

 - The camp will introduce cybersecurity concepts such as defense in depth, confidentiality, availability, thinking like an adversary and keeping it simple.